Sam Ryder announces debut studio album 'There's Nothing But Space, Man!'

 Ryder’s first studio effort will feature the hit track ‘Space Man’ – which came in at second place at this year’s Eurovision, scoring an impressive 466 points overall – as well as the singles ‘Living Without You’ (feat.
 Sigala and David Guetta) and ‘Somebody’.

-Also set to appear on the album are the cuts ‘Tiny Riot’, ‘Put A Light On Me’, ‘Whirlwind’, ‘Crashing Down’, ‘Lost In You’ among others.
+Also set to appear on the album are the cuts ‘Tiny Riot’, ‘Put A Light On Me’, ‘Whirlwind’, ‘Crashing Down’ and ‘Lost In You’ among others.

 “This year for myself and the team has been one filled with so many blessings, opportunities and dreams coming to fruition,” Ryder explained in a statement.